 Light Pollution Drawing Ideas for Students: Easy School Posters (2026)

-Light pollution happens when excessive or poorly directed lighting brightens the night sky and reduces natural darkness.
+Light pollution occurs when excessive artificial lighting brightens the night sky and reduces natural darkness.

 Quick Answer Box